MiMillieuh/nvidia-exec-rpm/README.md

+# Why this fork

+Well I just want to experiment with GH actions and also to build a rpm of that software for Fedora.

 # NVidia eXec - `nvx`

 `nvx` is a script to run programs on nvidia optimus setups with power management. `nvx` tries to be extremely simple to install and use, and supports both Xorg and Wayland environments.